Edinburgh-College-of-Art/dynamic-web-design/docs/index.md

 ## Help Pages

-See these pages for simple step-by-step instructions on how to setup for Dynamic Web Design:
+See these pages for simple step-by-step instructions on how to setup for Dynamic Web Design.
+These are provided partly for troubleshooting and so that you can understand the process more clearly;
+in practice, steps 2-5 are done for you by the setup script.

 {% assign setup_by_order = site.setup | sort: "order" %}
 {% for setup in setup_by_order | sort: "order" %}